-A personal goal can be intensely personal meaning you don’t have to share it with anyone else.
-You can if you want, but it is not necessary and may even be not helpful in achieving your goal.
+A personal goal can be intensely personal, meaning you don’t have to share it with anyone else.
+You can if you want, but it is unnecessary and may not help you achieve your goal.
 Ask yourself, “What one thing can I do in the next 90 days that will make me happier with myself?”

-I’ve written about self-belief and confidence many times.
-Committing to a personal goal and seeing it to finish builds confidence.
-The result is a virtuous cycle that will grow your confidence and inspire you to keep working on new goals.
+I’ve written about self-belief and confidence often.
+Committing to a personal goal and seeing it finish builds confidence.
+A virtuous cycle that will add to your faith and inspire you to keep working on new plans.

 Your career goal is something I encourage you to share with others.
 Your spouse, your colleagues, and your employer, for example.
 Ask for more than validation, although that’s great.
 Ask for feedback.
 Sometimes a minor tweak or a different way of viewing a goal can make a big difference in the outcome.

 Once your goal is set and written, give it a day to sink it.
 Then come back to make sure it is your best, highest goal.
 Then, ask if there is a change you can make to push it just a little higher.
-You want something that is achievable, but that is also something that you have to stretch to reach.
+You want something achievable, but that is also something you have to stretch to reach.

 Set your goals as your top priority.
 Get a calendar and commit to tasks you will perform every day.
 Make an appointment with yourself and give yourself the time to get things done.

 Schedule action items for each goal.
 They’re appointments you cannot break.

 Be your accountability partner.
 Review your goal daily and be honest with yourself about what you accomplished.
 Don’t let that you did not complete a daily task throw you off.
 Instead, use it to double your resolve to get more done tomorrow.